RESPONSIVE WEBSITE DESIGN

 UX/UI SKILLSETS LEVERAGED

-To better understand the camper’s decision-making process, I created a user journey map.
+To better understand the user decision-making process while on a store website, I created a user journey map.
 This helped identify moments of confusion and stress across the shopping experience, as well as opportunities to simplify decision-making with clear guidance.

 User flow journey map